sisense/graphql2rest/README.md

 	}
 }
 ```
-In this example, responses from GraphQL which have an `errors[0].extension.code` field with the value `"UNAUTHENTICATED"` will produce a *401 Unauthorized* HTTP status code, and the error description string above will be included in the JSON response sent by the REST router.
+In this example, responses from GraphQL that have an `errors[0].extension.code` field with the value `"UNAUTHENTICATED"` produce a *401 Unauthorized* HTTP status code, and the error description string above is included in the JSON response sent by the REST router.

-For GraphQL error codes that have no mappings (or if the "errors" object is missing from manifest.json), a *400 Bad Request* HTTP status code will be returned by default for client errors, and a *500 Internal Server Error* will be returned for errors in the server or uncaught exceptions.
+For GraphQL error codes that have no mappings (or if the "errors" object is missing from manifest.json), a *400 Bad Request* HTTP status code is returned by default for client errors, and a *500 Internal Server Error* is returned for errors in the server or uncaught exceptions.

 ## Configuration
 Settings can be configured in the **`options`** object provided to init().
-For any fields not specified in the *options* object, or if *options* is not provided to init(), values from the *defaults.json* file will be used.
+For any fields not specified in the *options* object, or if *options* is not provided to init(), values from the *defaults.json* file are used.

 ```js
 const gql2restOptions  = {